ssup2/dagster-clt-queued-run-coordinator/README.md

 # Dagster CLTQueuedRunCoordinator

-`CLTQueuedRunCoordinator` (Code Location Tagging Queued Run Coordinator) is a dagster custom run coordinator that adds a code location tag to all runs.
-All runs are tagged with the code location name with below format:
+`CLTQueuedRunCoordinator` (Code-Location Tagging Queued Run Coordinator) is a custom Dagster run coordinator that automatically tags every run with its code-location name.
+Each run receives a tag in the following format:

 ```
 code_location:{code_location_name}